Abhiroop/Abhiroop.github.io/about.md

 I am currently thinking about how **asynchrony** manifests itself in programming languages, natural languages and the physical world in general.

-As a consequence of the above I am searching for ways to **structure asynchrony** into a general language and runtime framework.
-My experiment testbed is centered around low-powered, memory-constrained IoT applications which makes the challenge all the more harder but much more interesting!
+As a consequence of the above, I am searching for ways to **structure asynchrony** into a general language and runtime framework.
+My experiment testbed is centred around low-powered, memory-constrained microcontrollers running embedded and IoT applications.

 Topic-wise I am broadly interested in the following in no particular order :